 Counseling to Enhance Women's Lives

 If your mental health were your top priority, what would you be doing differently today?
 What small action could you take?
-Use therapy to draw on your strengths and articulate what means most to you.
+Use therapy to help you overcome obstacles, manage stress, find relief from pain and progress toward the life you want.

-As your psychologist as I serve as your consultant as well as your therapist.
+As your psychologist I serve as your consultant and coach as well as your therapist.
 We work together to protect, build and sustain your well being and quality of life.
 I look forward to meeting you.
 Let's get started.

 Tell Your Story

 Therapy is different things for different people.
 Some people are looking for a place to have a confidential conversation.
 Others are looking for information, tools or guidance.
 We all benefit from encouragement, acknowledgement and feedback.
-Counseling can help you speak to what's on your mind, face challenges and overcome difficulties.
+When we meet, we'll talk about what you hope to get from therapy.

 I use an integrative approach, drawing on various schools of therapy, best practices and lines of research to provide customized care.
 My style is positive and relationship-based.
-We'll gather information, share ideas and be curious about what helps you.
+We'll gather information, share ideas and be curious about what is helpful for you.

 Are you stuck?
 It's so frustrating to be in a rut.
 Time passes and there you are.
 Meanwhile, you may not be the only one feeling the strain.
 Are your loved ones concerned about you?
 Studies have been done on how long on average people wait before seeking help for emotional pain.
 It is much too long.

 Take a different path.
 Gain knowledge.
 Face problems (with support) to reduce their impact.
 Come to recognize triggers, pause and respond differently.
+Practice new ways of handling difficult thoughts and feelings.
 Take a different stance toward what is bothering you.
 The past does not have to determine the future.

 It's natural to seek support during stressful times.
 It speaks to your resolve to navigate challenges and desire to overcome them.
 And, it suggests a healthy impulse not to do it alone.
 As people we are deeply social.
 We seem to find our way out of difficulties better with others than on our own.
 Talking to loved ones can be helpful.
 But, therapy offers something different - a private setting, time dedicated to you and access to a professional perspective.